Allow passing database password as environment variables. #546

 One thing I don't like in my first implementation is that I bypass the syntax validation because variables values are not checked by the schema validation.

-Without saying that my solution duplicates every key you want to have in environment (password and password_env).
+Without saying that my solution duplicates every key you want to have in environment (

 Maybe I could try using https://pypi.org/project/envsubst/ first to resolve all variables in config file, on start, before the schema validation so that you are sure the config file is valid and you don't need to change anything else in the code to be able to use env variables for any node?